castingcode/mocka/README.md

 ignoring the where clause or any subsequent commands.
 The server allows for user-specific responses, enabling variations in the mock responses you create.

+## Why?
+What does mocka do?

+Mocka is not a tool to test your MOCA server.
+It is intended to be used to test the things you create to interface with your MOCA server.
+Note that the scope of mocka is simply to provide a canned response for a given request which you can use in tests of your code.
+It can not be used to validate any side effects produced as a result of your code.

+For example, if you have a dashboard that executes a query in MOCA to display current inventory levels, if you want to test that against an actual MOCA server, you will either need to account for the data not being consistent in your tests.
+Or you can handle setup and tear down to get the data into a known state for your test.
+With mocka, it just provides an easy way to get the same response every time you send a specific request, allowing you to write integration tests without reduced overhead around test data maintenance.
+It allows you to easily validate you're handling deserialization correctly, things like handling date formatting, handling nulls, etc.

+What mocka does not do is try to emulate any of the side effects resulting from the execution of your MOCA queries.
+Beyond returning a result set, mocka makes no attempt to emulate any other behavior of your MOCA server.
+If your testing needs are such that you need to validate that your command resulted in the correct data being written to the correct tables, the proper transactions were sent to any other systems, the proper triggers were fired, the proper labels or reports were generated, or any other type of side effect resulting from your executed query, mocka is not the tool for you.

+In other words, if you are writing some code that would log into a MOCA server and execute a "move inventory" command, and you wanted to validate your code handles various sorts of responses, such as various failures or varying result sets due to moves at various inventory levels, you could use mocka for that.
+If you needed to validate the inventory was successfully moved and the proper transactions were logged, you'll need to use a real MOCA server or look for another tool.

+This does not replace any end-to-end testing with an actual MOCA server.
+It's just intended to make testing the quick and simple cases quickly and simply.

 ## Installation

 To install the module, use the following command: